-The best local restaurants in Jakarta introduce first-timers to new and exotic flavours that make up the diverse Indonesian cuisine, while providing reminiscence to those who have acquired some or a variety of tastes.
+The best local restaurants in Jakarta introduce first-timers to new and exotic tastes that make up Indonesia's national cuisine, while welcoming back those who have fallen in love with the rich flavours.
 Jakarta itself, being the melting pot of cultures from all over Indonesia, has a broad selection of places to dine and indulge in with local Indonesian dishes, from delicious fresh grilled seafood to grand rijstaffel ‘rice table’ experiences.

 Lara Djonggrang introduces you to one of the most atmospheric dining experiences in the capital city, with stunning interiors filled with art collections that would easily make you think you’re dining in a museum or art gallery.
 Ancient tribal art pieces in one corner; then a very rare photo or painting in another.
 The restaurant comprises several separate dining rooms, with the main Lara Djonggrang dining hall with an impressive five-metre-tall statue of the namesake Majapahit princess.
 Various menu packages are available, with seafood, satay and set degustation menus starting from IDR 220,000.